Elfsong/elfsong.github.io-/_projects/bike.md

 <div class="caption">
     My first bike is a cross-country bike.
 I bought it when I was a high school student (Oh more than 10 years alreay).
     I am updating and polishing it from time to time.
-    It is standing on my balcony now.
+    Currently, it resides on my balcony, a testament to the miles we've traversed together.
 </div>